flipjs/redux-make-request/README.md

 ## INSTALL

-npm install 'redux-make-request'
+npm install redux-make-request

-## ALPHA Release
+## BETA Release

-This is currently in alpha stage and is a work in progress.
+This is currently in beta and is a work in progress.

 ## License